Increase Flexibility and Skill

 Ground school Class

-*This is a three day course and could be cancelled pending enrollment levels.
-Payment is due at registration but if the course is cancelled, a full refund will be given.
+*Payment is due at registration, but if the course is cancelled due to enrollment levels, a full refund will be given.